-- 8 Change the IP address or node name of the NNMi management server: - a In the ov.conf file, edit the NNM\INTERFACE entry to be the new hostname or IP address. - b In the ovspmd.auth file, edit any lines containing the old hostname to contain the new hostname.
+- 4 Change the IP address or node name of the NNMi HA resource group: - a In the ov.conf file, edit the $\mbox{NNM\INTERFACE}$ entry to be the new hostname or IP address. - b In the ovspmd.auth file, edit any lines containing the old hostname to contain the new hostname.

-The ov.conf and ovspmd. auth files are available in the following location:
+The ov.conf and ovspmd.auth files are available in the following location:

 - Windows: %NnmDataDir%\shared\nnm\conf

 - UNIX: \$NnmDataDir/shared/nnm/conf

-- 9 If you changed the node name of the NNMi management server, set NNMi to use the new fully-qualified domain name of the NNMi management server with the nnmsetofficialfqdn.ovpl command.
+- 5 If you changed the node name of the NNMi HA resource group, set NNMi to use the new fully-qualified domain name of the NNMi HA resource group with the nnmsetofficialfqdn.ovpl command.
 For example:

-'''

 nnmsetofficialfqdn.ovpl newnnmi.servers.example.com

-'''